tomaallen/Synchrony_Detection-1/README.md

 ## Installation
 1. Install Anaconda from https://www.anaconda.com/download and follow the installation tutorial
 1. Download the GitHub repository Synchrony_Detection
-1. install cuda=11.7 on device from here https://developer.nvidia.com/cuda-11-7-0-download-archive (or cuda=11.8 also works)
+1. Install cuda=11.7 on device from here https://developer.nvidia.com/cuda-11-7-0-download-archive (or cuda=11.8 also works)
 	- if cuda<11.7 used you will need to change pytorch version in requirements.txt
 	- using pytorch>2.0 will result in face_detection using cpu only on windows
 1. Create an environment e.g. named synchrony_detection